humaans/figbird/README.md

 - multiple data fetching policies
 - fine control over cache evictions

+The library has been extracted from production code used at https://humaans.io/.

 ## Features

 **Idiomatic React hooks**.
 Works how you'd expect it, fetch some data with `const data = useFind('notes')` and know that your components will rerender in realtime as the data upstream changes.
 Modify the data using the `const { patch } = useMutation` and have the updates be instantly propagated to all components referencing the same entities.